VagelisKalimeris/Test-Go-RestApi/README.md

 ## Bugs Discovered
 All test cases marked with `@pytest.mark.xfail` are one of:
-- Certain bugs
+- Certain bugs.
+Search for `This actually looks like a BUG`.
-- Potential bugs
+- Potential bugs.
+Search for `Not sure if its a BUG`.
-- Possible improvements
+- Possible improvements Search for `Problem here is`.

 Please read the `reason` comments for explanations.